code-warrior/examples--principles-of-databases--cs-365--uhart/installing-apache-mysql-and-php/mac/README.md

 # Configure Apache, MySQL, and PHP on macOS Ventura

-This tutorial configures the pre-installed version of Apache in macOS, MySQL 9.0.1 (downloaded externally), and PHP 8.3 (downloaded via Homebrew) on macOS Ventura (13.7)
+This tutorial will walk you through the installation of a LAMP stack for macOS Ventura (13.7).
+We’ll configure the pre-installed version of Apache, download and configure MySQL 9.0.1 from Oracle, and then install and configure PHP 8.3 via Homebrew.

 **Note**: This was also tested in macOS Monterey (12.7.6) running version 8.03 of MySQL.